apache/ozone/hadoop-ozone/native-client/README.md

 #Overview

-libozfs is a JNI based C API for Ozone File System.
+libo3fs is a JNI based C API for Ozone File System.
 It provides with read and write functionality on OzoneFileSystem.
 It also uses some functions from HDFS(Hadoop Distributed File System) for which it uses libhdfs, which is a JNI based C API for Hadoop’s Distributed File System (HDFS).
 It provides C APIs to a subset of the HDFS APIs to manipulate HDFS files and the filesystem. libhdfs is part of the Hadoop distribution and comes pre-compiled in $HADOOP_HDFS_HOME/lib/native/libhdfs.so .

 #The APIs

-The libozfs APIs are a subset of the Ozone FileSystem APIs.
-The header file for libozfs describes each API in detail and is available in $HADOOP_HDFS_HOME/include/ozfs.h.
+The libo3fs APIs are a subset of the Ozone FileSystem APIs.
+The header file for libo3fs describes each API in detail and is available in $HADOOP_HDFS_HOME/include/ozfs.h.

 #Requirements: